New York town official facing charges after shooting lost DoorDash driver, police say

 The DoorDash driver suffered serious, nonfatal injuries, New York State Police said in a statement released Sunday.
 As of Tuesday, the victim remained hospitalized after undergoing surgery, CNN affiliate WABC reported.

+It marks the latest instance of someone in the US being shot after making an apparently innocent mistake, like ringing the wrong doorbell or pulling into the wrong driveway.

-According to police, the driver had attempted to deliver food to a residence in the Valerie Drive neighborhood in Chester last Friday.
+According to New York police, the driver had attempted to deliver food to a residence in the Valerie Drive neighborhood in Chester last Friday.
 Chester is roughly 50 miles north of Manhattan.

 The driver, who police didn’t identify, struggled to find the exact location and approached several homes asking for directions before arriving at the residence of John Reilly III, the town’s highway superintendent, police said.